setlog/trivrost/docs/walkthrough.md

 * [public-rsa-keys.pem](security.md) → embedded into the binary to verify signed updates with.

 ## Hashing and signing bundles
 When executing `make tools`, a binary called `hasher` will be created that takes a directory as an argument and creates the `bundleinfo.json` file.
-A helper-script called `signer` is also available which takes a private key and a list of files to sign using openssl.
+A utility called `signer` is also built which takes a private key and a list of files to sign.

 For convenience, a [Docker image](../docker/Dockerfile-tools) is provided that builds the hasher and provides an environment e.g. for CI pipelines where hasher and signer are available in the `$PATH`.